eshasharma/x9115222/hw/code/10/README.md

 the number of candidates and the number if generations that a genetic algorithm(GA) will run.
 We use DE to tune our default control settings.
 The DE tunes the GA so that the set of values which performs the most efficiently optimized solution for different DTLZs get generated.
 We apply DE to tune our GAs which optimise DTLZ 1 , 3, 5 , 7 each time with 2,4,6,8 objectives and 10, 20
 , 40 decision.
-We observe that tuning the GA via DE improves the performance of GA.
+We observe that tuning the GA via DE improves the performance of GA on DTLZ3 and DTLZ5 with 4,6,8 objectives and DTLZ7 for 8 objectives.

 ###Introduction and Background
 When we use Genetic Algorithm to optimise a problem ,there are a number of parameters which decide the extent of mutation , crossover etc. These parameters greatly influence the performance of a GA .
 In the previous code we used default values for this optimisation.
 In this study we apply Differential Evolution and generate different sets of default parameter settings.
 These are then used to run GA on DTLZ 1 , 3, 5 , 7 each time with 2,4,6,8 objectives and 10, 20 , 40 decisions.
-We analuze the performance of DE on the GAs by comparing the hypervolumes generated before and after the tuning is done.
+We analyze the performance of DE on the GAs by comparing the hypervolumes generated before and after the tuning is done.

 ###Genetic Algorithm